Ruth Reichl’s Cheesy Bread in a Pumpkin

 6. Do a few extra scrapes of nutmeg on the grater to garnish and serve immediately.

-This entry was posted on Sunday, October 25th, 2009 at 12:30 am and is filed under Appetizers, Uncategorized.
+This entry was posted on Sunday, October 25th, 2009 at 12:30 am and is filed under Appetizers, Pumpkin, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.